alba1735/tRNAgraph/README.md

 ## Input files

-tRNAgraph will work with any tRAX generated coverage file however imputing the meta-data associated with the samples will increase the utility of the tool.
+tRNAgraph will work with any tRAX (Python3 Version) generated coverage file however imputing the meta-data associated with the samples will increase the utility of the tool.

 ### Metadata